Keto French Dip Sliders

 The nutrition information provided is an estimate and is for informational purposes only.
 I am a Doctor of Pharmacy (Pharm.D.); however, this content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your physician or other qualified health provider before making any lifestyle changes or beginning a new nutrition program.

 My au jus tastes bland.
-How can I fix it?
+How do I fix it?

 My onions aren't caramelizing, they're just soft.